microsoft/pyright/docs/configuration.md

 <a name="reportAbstractUsage"></a> **reportAbstractUsage** [boolean or string, optional]: Generate or suppress diagnostics for the attempted instantiate an abstract or protocol class or use of an abstract method.
 The default value for this setting is `"error"`.

+<a name="reportArgumentType"></a> **reportArgumentType** [boolean or string, optional]: Generate or suppress diagnostics for argument type incompatibilities when evaluating a call expression.
+The default value for this setting is `"error"`.

 <a name="reportAssertTypeFailure"></a> **reportAssertTypeFailure** [boolean or string, optional]: Generate or suppress diagnostics for a type mismatch detected by the `typing.assert_type` call.
+The default value for this setting is `"error"`.

+<a name="reportAssignmentType"></a> **reportAssignmentType** [boolean or string, optional]: Generate or suppress diagnostics for assignment type incompatibility.
 The default value for this setting is `"error"`.

 <a name="reportAttributeAccessIssue"></a> **reportAttributeAccessIssue** [boolean or string, optional]: Generate or suppress diagnostics related to attribute accesses.
 The default value for this setting is `"error"`.